 In general, home inspectors do a very thorough job, examining things during a home inspection that most of us would never dream of looking at.
 After all, they have 1,600+ items on their inspection checklists.
 Still, despite that thoroughness, inspectors don’t and can’t look at everything.
-Here, then, is what a home inspection won’t tell you about a Bloomfield HIlls property.
+Here, then, is what a home inspection won’t tell you about a Metro Detroit Michigan property.

-Yes, a major component of a home inspection in Bloomfield HIlls is a careful examination of the condition of the roof – when it is possible for the inspector to safely make that examination.
+Yes, a major component of a home inspection in Metro Detroit Michigan is a careful examination of the condition of the roof – when it is possible for the inspector to safely make that examination.
 Most of the time during the course of an inspection, the inspector will get up on the roof to take a look at shingles, flashing, gutters, and so on.
 But under certain conditions, inspectors won’t go up on the roof.

 If a roof is not less than three stories high, if it is too steep, or if it is iced over, the inspector will likely not get up on the roof for a close look.
 So in a case like this, the home inspection may not reveal the true condition of the roof, which is a big-ticket item when it comes to repair and replacement.
 You may then have to hire another inspector who specializes in roof inspections.